-Funding: Sanford is a publicly listed New Zealand company with an extensive suite of funding arrangements including lease, lease to buy, joint venture ownership and 100% company owned.
+Funding: Sanford is a publicly listed New Zealand company with an extensive suite of funding arrangements including lease, lease to buy back, joint venture ownership / capital and 100% internally company and share offerings.

 Section 3: Consultation

 Who are the persons affected by the project?